Iceland Westfjords + Highlands + Glaciers + Midnight Sun Expedition

 - All fees for activities listed in this itinerary

-- Accommodation for 7 nights.
-Accommodation will be chosen based on optimal locations to photograph, and will vary including Icelandic guesthouses, fine hotels, and a couple Highland cabins with shared bunk-style sleeping.
+- Accommodation for 14 nights.
+Accommodation will be chosen based on optimal locations to photograph, and will vary including Icelandic guesthouses, fine hotels where practical, and two Highland cabins with shared bunk-style sleeping, with a sleeping bag.
 Most accommodations whenever possible have private bathrooms among the rooms.
-Prices are based on double occupancy -- optional single supplement (on nights where it's possible) may be available for an added fee of $1100.
+Prices are based on double occupancy -- optional single supplement (on nights where it's possible) may be available for an added fee of $1000.
+Otherwise solo travellers are paired up.

 - Trip insurance